Connecting European Neuroscience

 Excellent science is communicated through EJN, the official scientific journal of FENS and relevant and timely information is disseminated through the FENS Trimestrial Newsletter and by targeted emails to FENS members.

 The FENS job market is an open resource for the entire neuroscience community.
 Individuals, partners and relevant organisations may upload information on open positions and vacancies.
-The Job market provides an easy searchable overview of jobs and training, including for PhD students, post-docs, and senior staff positions and professorships.
+It provides an easy searchable overview of jobs and training, including for PhD students, post-docs, and senior staff positions and professorships.

 Go to Job Market

 "Best Publication Award" recognising the best research article published in EJN over the preceding two year period (2013 and 2014).
 Personal prize of £ 3,000.

 FENS and its partners offer travel grants and stipends for students and early career scientists to attend FENS educational programmes and meetings.

 FENS, its member societies and partners organise numerous Neuroscience events througout the year.
 With the FENS calendar you can search specific events or use filters to identify events, schools and scientific meetings in your area.